ymadoff/ryba/opentsdb/configure.coffee.md

 ## OpenTSDB Configuration

 *   `opentsdb.user` (object|string)
-    The Unix OpenTSDB login name or a user object (see Mecano User documentation).
+    The Unix OpenTSDB login name or a user object (see Nikita User documentation).
 *   `opentsdb.group` (object|string)
-    The Unix OpenTSDB group name or a group object (see Mecano Group documentation).
+    The Unix OpenTSDB group name or a group object (see Nikita Group documentation).

 Example